nock/nock/README.md

 The `nockCalls` var will contain an array of strings representing the generated code you need.

 Copy and paste that code into your tests, customize at will, and you're done!
-You can call `nock.recorder.reset()` to remove already recorded calls from the array that `nock.recorder.play()` returns.
+You can call `nock.recorder.clear()` to remove already recorded calls from the array that `nock.recorder.play()` returns.

 (Remember that you should do this one test at a time).